OutSystems/docs-product/src/migration-to-odc/execute/execute-adapt-login-flow.md

     * Add or replace the reset password actions, ensuring they're linked to the Login screen, and add the password reset email.

 Once the end users have set a new password, they can log in to the ODC app using their email address and the new password.
 For detailed information about password reset, refer to [Password reset in ODC](password-reset-in-odc.md).
-This means you need to adapt the following in your migrated app:

 <div class="info" markdown="1">